Partly cloudy8° / 24° C

 A snow guarantee and ideal cross-country skiing conditions for professional athletes and amateur sports enthusiasts, thanks to snow farming

-The Olympiaregion Seefeld is not only a paradise for cross-country skiing enthusiasts, it is also considered the centre for Nordic sports in the Alps.
-Following the success of 1985, the region has been selected to host the Nordic World Championships for the second time in 2019.
+The Region Seefeld is not only a paradise for cross-country skiing enthusiasts, it is also considered the centre for Nordic sports in the Alps.
+Following the success of 1985, the region was selected to host the Nordic World Championships for a second time in 2019.
 In order to ensure ideal training conditions, the snow management team in the region is, for the first time, making use of ‘snow farming’ – a method that enables the storage and conservation of artificial snow.
 The resulting improved training conditions mean that the region can further enhance its strengths in this field of sport and establish itself as a serious alternative to the Nordic countries.

-Located on a mountain plateau 1,200 metres above sea level, the Olympiaregion Seefeld with its Nordic Competence Center offers ideal training conditions for athletes in the Nordic disciplines: around 245 km of immaculately groomed, award-winning trails – one of the most modern biathlon centres in Europe, two new ski jumps and a roller-ski circuit for summertime training.
+Located on a mountain plateau 1,200 metres above sea level, the Region Seefeld with its Nordic Competence Center offers ideal training conditions for athletes in the Nordic disciplines: around 245 km of immaculately groomed, award-winning trails – one of the most modern biathlon centres in Europe, two new ski jumps and a roller-ski circuit for summertime training.
 Following the Winter Olympics of 1964 and 1976, and the 1st Youth Winter Olympic Games in 2012, the region’s reputation as a Nordic sports resort has consistently gone from strength to strength.
 And, for many years now, the region has served as a meeting point for preparations for the winter sport season.
-Following the success of 1985, Seefeld has, once again, been chosen to host the 2019 Nordic World Championships.
+Following the success of 1985, Seefeld was again chosen to host the Nordic World Championships, this time in 2019.